runxiyu/lbmk/README.md

     and support.
 Most people will simply give up before attempting to install coreboot.

-osboot attempts to bridge this divide by providing a build system automating much of the coreboot image creation and customization.
+Libreboot attempts to bridge this divide by providing a build system automating much of the coreboot image creation and customization.
 Secondly, the project produces documentation aimed at non-technical users.
 Thirdly, the project attempts to provide excellent user support via mailing lists and IRC.

-osboot already comes with a payload (GRUB), flashrom and other needed parts.
+Libreboot already comes with a payload (GRUB), flashrom and other needed parts.
 Everything is fully integrated, in a way where most of the complicated steps that are otherwise required, are instead done for the user in advance.

-You can download ROM images for your osboot system and install them without having to build anything from source.
+You can download ROM images for your libreboot system and install them without having to build anything from source.
 If, however, you are interested in building your own image, the build system makes it relatively easy to do so.